 Mother Hen and Chicks Dessert

-Get into the spirit of spring with a mother hen cake and her adorable cupcake chicks.
+Get into the spirit of spring with a mother hen cake and her lovable cupcake chicks.
 Make one layer cake for the hen, then make cupcakes for her head and tail.
-Decorate with homemade vanilla frosting, toasted coconut flakes, and candy pieces for a truly delightful dessert.
+Decorate with homemade vanilla frosting, toasted coconut flakes, and candy pieces for a truly delightful Easter cake recipe.

 Carrot and Zucchini Bars

 Bake Easter cupcakes from our simple white cupcake recipe, then get creative!
+Think of it like a blank canvas for all of your spring spirit.
 For an adorable Easter egg design, pipe green frosting onto the cakes to form grass, then add assorted jelly beans for eggs.
-Make pretty spring flowers with the remaining colored frosting or mini candies.
+Bring spring flowers to life with the remaining colored frosting or mini candies.